Nizoral (ketoconazole) prescription available online

 Ketoconazole can come in different forms and doses, so follow the specific instructions on your prescription.
 Your doctor will perform blood tests to ensure ketoconazole is safe for you.

 Follow all directions on your prescription label and use ketoconazole as directed.
 Follow the entire course of treatment, even if your symptoms improve.
-Skipping doses can increase your risk of medication-resistant infections.
+This will ensure that your infection has been fully cleared.

 What to avoid while taking Ketoconazole

-Ketoconazole has 622 drug interactions.
+Ketoconazole has many drug interactions, meaning you could have negative results or side effects when combining it with other medicines.
 Don’t change what you take without checking with your doctor or pharmacist.
 That includes other medications or supplements, as well as over-the-counter drugs.

 Possible drug interactions with ketoconazole include: